-According to iResearch, our number of PC monthly unique visitors was 112 million in December 2020 and we have ranked second among all Internet portals in China in terms of monthly unique visitors in December 2020.
-We earn revenues from advertising and paid services, which accounted for 92.1% and 7.9% of our total revenues, respectively, in 2020.
+According to iResearch, our number of PC monthly unique visitors was 106 million in December 2021 and we have ranked second among all Internet portals in China in terms of monthly unique visitors in December 2021.
+We earn revenues from advertising and paid services, which accounted for 90.3% and 9.7% of our total revenues, respectively, in 2021.

 We recognize revenues from our advertising services on a net basis, after deducting the agency service fees we pay to advertising agencies and the VAT and the cultural development fee.
-We provide advertising services through PC channel and mobile channel, which accounted for 29.6% and 70.4% of our net advertising revenues, respectively, in 2020.
+We provide advertising services through PC channel and mobile channel, which accounted for 30.0% and 70.0% of our net advertising revenues, respectively, in 2021.
 We see mobile devices as the primary gateway for news and other media content consumption going forward.
 In recent years, we have taken steps to optimize our business model by shifting our revenue mix towards our mobile channels.
 By continuing to strengthen our core competencies of content production capability, dedication to serious journalism and cutting-edge technology, we believe that we will be better positioned to capitalize on emerging opportunities as increasing numbers of consumers in China use Internet-enabled mobile devices to consume news and other media content.

-We offer a wide variety of paid services primarily through our mobile channel and operations with the telecom operators.
-Our paid services revenues were primarily generated from (i) paid contents, which includes digital reading, audio books, paid videos, and other content-related sales activities, (ii) games, which includes web-based games and mobile games, (iii) MVAS, and (iv) others.
-Prior to 2019, our paid services revenues were primarily generated from (i) digital entertainment, which included digital reading and MVAS, and (ii) games and others, which included web-based games, mobile games, content sales, and other online and mobile paid services through our own platforms.
-For comparison purposes, the revenues from paid services for the year ended December 31, 2018 have been retrospectively re-classified.
-We derived 48.2%, 0.2%, 13.7% and 37.9% of our paid services revenues, respectively, from our paid contents, games, MVAS, and others in 2020.
-Our paid services revenues decreased from RMB133.0 million in 2019 to RMB95.8 million (US\$14.7 million) in 2020, mainly caused by a 35.1% decrease in the revenues generated from paid contents, which was primarily attributable to the tightened rules and regulations on digital reading in China and in line with the broader market conditions reflecting the trend towards free online reading.
+We offer a wide variety of paid services primarily through our mobile channel and operations with the telecom operators and other third parties.
+Prior to 2021, our paid services revenues were primarily generated from (i) paid contents, which includes digital reading, audio books, paid videos, and other content-related sales activities, (ii) games, which includes web-based games and mobile games, (iii) MVAS, and (iv) others.
+Beginning from January 1, 2021, MVAS, games and others are referred to collectively as E-commerce and others.
+For comparison purposes, the revenues from paid services for the years ended December 31, 2019 and 2020 have been retrospectively re-classified into revenues from paid contents and revenues from E-commerce and others.
+We derived 43.0%, and 57.0% of our paid services revenues, respectively, from our paid contents, and E-commerce and others in 2021.
+Our paid services revenues increased from RMB95.8 million in 2020 to RMB100.3 million (US\$15.7 million) in 2021, mainly caused by the increase in revenues from E-commerce and revenues from licensing fees related to audio books.